pioneersprize/Polkadot-Pioneers-Prize/applications/zklogin-Reclaim-protocol.md

 - **Bot Protection** -  By leveraging data from off-chain real-world actions, a robust proof of personhood construct can be built.
 For instance, if a user has completed 50 Uber rides, spent $1000 on Amazon, and holds an 1100 rating on Chess.com, the likelihood of them being a bot is significantly reduced.
 Rather than relying on on-chain activity, which can be easily manipulated to ascertain whether a user is a bot, utilizing off-chain data to formulate a user's humanness profile can effectively weed out bots that significantly hampers Web3 usability today.

 **Target Audience**

 Our proposal primarily aims to benefit **builders** to seamlessly leverage Reclaim protocol into their Dapps and get access to Web2 user data gated by Web2 servers to build innovative use cases.
 Moreover, these builders can leverage zkLogin, Proof of Personhood,  bot protection primitives built by our team to significantly enhance new user onboarding and user experience.

 Moreover, all end users will significantly benefit from the primitives such as zklogin, proof of personhood, thereby experiencing a significant user experience enhance across Dapps within the Polkadot ecosystem.

 **Other Similar Projects**

 Similar products, including zkPass and TLSNotary, are currently in the testnet phase, whereas Gitcoin passport offers a centralised solution.
 Reclaim protocol is the only solution live on main net that empowers users to generate proofs zk proofs **on a mobile phone in under 10 seconds against their claims** in a privacy-preserving way without making any changes to the server.
-More specifically, Sui ecosystem recently launched [Sui zk Login](https://sui.io/)

-, which is natively built for Sui and supports providers that work with Open ID Connect built on top of OAuth 2 framework.
+More specifically, Sui ecosystem recently launched [Sui zk Login](https://sui.io/), which is natively built for Sui and supports providers that work with Open ID Connect built on top of OAuth 2 framework.
 However, Sui only works with very limited number of logins such as Google/Facebook/Twitch login whereas Reclaim works for any OAuth and non OAuth based logins.

 **Why build on Polkadot Ecosystem?**

 We are a small team with finite resources, and want to collaborate with ecosystems that demonstrate a genuine commitment to enable use cases that are likely to scale to a billion users.
 Specifically, we want to build on ecosystems that exhibit a strong desire to leverage Web2 sources to provide seamless user onboarding and bot protection.
 To our knowledge, there hasn't been any other ecosystem that has declared its dedication to [streamlining user onboarding and experience](https://forum.polkadot.network/t/the-best-ui-ux-in-the-polkadot-ecosystem/370) and [bot protection](https://github.com/w3f/Grants-Program/blob/master/docs/RFPs/epassport-zk-validation.md).

-Moreover, our conversation with members of the Web3 Foundation and community regarding the necessity and use cases surrounding user experience and onboarding gave us a clear understanding of Polkadot's ecosystem's priorities which strongly aligns with our approach to to enhance user experience through zk login and bot protection.
+Moreover, our conversation with members of the Web3 Foundation and community regarding the necessity and use cases surrounding user experience and onboarding gave us a clear understanding of Polkadot's ecosystem's priorities which strongly aligns with our approach to enhance user experience through zk login and bot protection.

 ## Team :busts_in_silhouette: